daytonaio/content/articles/20240819_jupyter_notebook_guide.md

    - Create a new project or open an existing one
    - Daytona will automatically pull and set up the dev container
    - Voila!
-You have a Jupyter Notebook environment in Daytona
+You have a Jupyter Notebook environment in Daytona Daytona supports multiple IDEs, including Visual Studio Code and JetBrains IDEs.
+While this guide focuses on Jupyter Notebook, you can use these other IDEs with Jupyter extensions for a more integrated development experience.

+### Workspace Management for Jupyter Notebook Projects

+Daytona's workspace management features enhance your Jupyter Notebook workflow:

+1. **Persistent Workspaces**: Your Jupyter Notebook environment persists between sessions, allowing you to pick up right where you left off.
+2. **Resource Management**: Easily adjust computational resources allocated to your Jupyter environment as your project needs change.
+3. **Environment Replication**: Quickly replicate your Jupyter setup for team members or different branches of your project.

+### Version Control Integration

+Daytona seamlessly integrates with various Git providers (GitHub, GitLab, and Bitbucket), offering robust version control for your Jupyter notebooks:

+1. **Automatic Syncing**: Changes in your notebooks are automatically tracked and can be committed directly from the Daytona interface.
+2. **Branch Management**: Create and switch between branches to manage different versions of your notebooks.
+3. **Collaboration**: Easily share your notebook changes with team members through pull requests and code reviews.

+### Sharing and Collaboration

+Daytona enhances the sharing capabilities of Jupyter Notebook:

+1. **Team Access**: Grant team members access to your Jupyter environment, allowing for real-time collaboration.
+2. **Shareable Links**: Generate secure, shareable links to your notebooks for easy distribution to stakeholders.
+3. **Environment Consistency**: Ensure that shared notebooks run in identical environments, eliminating "works on my machine" issues.

+### Cloud-Based Accessibility

+Daytona's cloud-based nature significantly impacts how you use and access Jupyter Notebook:

+1. **Access Anywhere**: Work on your Jupyter notebooks from any device with an internet connection.
+2. **No Local Setup**: Eliminate the need for local Jupyter installations and environment management.
+3. **Scalability**: Easily scale your computational resources as needed for demanding notebooks.

+### Custom Docker Images

 ### Dev Container Configuration for Jupyter Notebook in Daytona

-Daytona leverages dev containers to provide a consistent and reproducible development environment for Jupyter Notebook.
+Daytona leverages dev containers to provide a consistent and reproducible development environment that enables you to start up a Jupyter Notebook environment without going through the process of installing all the dependencies manually and other hassles that come with managing different python versions and libraries.
 This integration ensures that your Jupyter setup is identical across different machines and team members.
 Here's how to configure it:

 1. In your Daytona project, navigate to the `.devcontainer` folder (or create it if it doesn't exist).
 2. Add or modify the `devcontainer.json` file with the following content:
+3. To use a custom Docker image, modify the `image` field in your `devcontainer.json`:

 ```json
 {